 As a starter, OLED is basically an acronym referring to an organic light-emitting diode.
 It is a type of LED the provides illumination when fed with electricity.

 OLED TV is basically an acronym referring to organic light-emitting diode television.
 These are a type of TV that uses OLED as its display panel instead of a plain LED or LCD.
 Added to that, OLED display panels are capable of turning each individual pixel off allowing the TV to achieve perfect black colours with infinite contrast while boasting ultra-thin screens.
 This then makes TVs very efficient and ultimately, eco-friendly.

 Difference Between OLED TV and LED TV

-Basically, the main difference between an LED TV and an OLED TV is very simple.
+Basically, the main difference between LED TV and OLED TV is very simple.
 LED TVs uses LED backlights to illuminate a Liquid Crystal Display to produce a picture.
-OLED, on the other hand, uses an organic substance that glows when fed with electric current.
+OLED, on the other hand, uses an organic substance that glows when fed with an electric current.